-Each session also comes with its own unique shareable link, so you can send attendees directly into a session of choice.
+Each session also comes with its unique shareable link, so you can send attendees directly into a session of choice.

-6. Provide written answers for questions
+6. Provide written answers to questions

 7. Read the mood in the room

 Invisible audiences can be hard to read during online events.
 To get a sense of the temperature in the virtual room, try setting polls during the event to check if they find the event enjoyable and useful.
-Not only are the responses useful, you can also see how many people are engaged from the number of responses you get.
+Not only are the responses useful, but you can also see how many people are engaged from the number of responses you get.

 Questions you could ask:

 Where are you from?

 What is your learning style?